Vyral/nate-martinez-recruiting/_posts/2020-03-16-nates-monday-morning-message-volume-999.md

 **ENCOURAGEMENT CORNER**

-24 Thoughts Never to Forget...
+24 Thoughts Never to Forget…

 Your presence is a present to the world.
 You're unique and one of a kind.
 Your life can be what you want it to be.